 (iv) Joan of Lancaster, (born circa 1312) married John de Mowbray, 3rd Baron Mowbray.

 (vi) Eleanor of Lancaster, (circa 1314-1372) married John de Beaumont, 2nd Baron Beaumont.

 (vi) Mary of Lancaster, (1320 - 1362) married Henry Percy, 3rd Baron Percy.

-The court of King Philip IV of France pronounced that King Edward I had forfeited Gascony, one of the only French territories that was retained by the English crown.
+The court of King Philip IV of France pronounced that King Edward I had forfeited Gascony, one of the only French territories that were retained by the English crown.
 Edmund renounced his homage to Philip and returned to England along with his wife and family.
 His brother Edward appointed him lieutenant of Gascony.
 Edward who was marching to Scotland with his troops when he heard the news, dispatched Edmund and the Earl of Lincoln to France, with a large body of troops.
-They besieged Bordeaux, but were unable to take the city and lost a great deal of men due to sickness.
+They besieged Bordeaux, but were unable to take the city and lost many men due to sickness.

 He was succeeded as Earl of Lancaster by his eldest son, Thomas.
 His widow, Blanche of Artois lived on until 2 May 1302, she was buried at the convent of the Minoresses without Aldgate, which her husband had founded in 1293.